 Both altruistic and known sperm donors are not in any way financially or legally responsible for children born from their donations.
 However if they deliberately fail to disclose information concerning their risk of passing on a genetic condition, they may be liable in the future for damages.

 Who may benefit from donor sperm treatment?

-Donor sperm is needed by many different types of people for fertility treatment at MFS, including:
+Donor sperm is needed by many different types of people for fertility treatment at Midland Fertility, including: